Hyperthermia Dangers in Texas

 • Teach children not to play in or around cars.

-• If a child goes missing, check the pool and water sources first, then check vehicles, including trunks.
+• If you cannot find a child, check the pool and water sources first, then check vehicles, including trunks.

 • If you see an unattended child in or around a car, call 911.